Different Types of Modules in Python

 Modules in Python:

-In Python, Modules are pre-written pieces of code that are used to perform common tasks like generating random numbers and performing the mathematical operation, etc.
+In Python, Modules are pre-written pieces of code that are used to perform common tasks like generating random numbers and performing mathematical operations, etc.

 from… import statement: